crotger/django-vagrant/README.md

 Currently this is broken into 3 parts because 1) I can't figure out how to install packages into a virtual environment from a bash script and 2) the usep_app code is still in a private repository.
 Hopefully someone will be able to knit them into one seamless command, but until then:

 ####1.
 Create and provision the Vagrant Box

-> laptop$ git clone https://github.com/Brown-University-Library/django-vagrant.git django-vagrant
+> laptop$ git clone https://github.com/Brown-University-Library/django-vagrant.git ./django-vagrant

-> laptop$ cd django-vagrant
+> laptop$ cd ./django-vagrant

 > laptop$ vagrant up